Politics of Sudan: History

 The political system of Sudan was rigorously restructured following a military coup on 30 June 1989, when Omar al-Bashir, then a brigadier in the Sudanese Army, led a group of officers and ousted the government of Prime Minister Sadiq al-Mahdi.
 Under al-Bashir's leadership, the new military government suspended political parties and introduced an Islamic legal code on the national level.
-He then became Chairman of the Revolutionary Command Council for National Salvation (a newly established body with legislative and executive powers for what was described as a transitional period), and assumed the posts of chief of state, prime minister, chief of the armed forces, and minister of defense.
+He then became Chairman of the Revolutionary Command Council for National Salvation (RCCNS-Sudan), a newly established body with legislative and executive powers for what was described as a transitional period, and assumed the posts of chief of state, prime minister, chief of the armed forces, and minister of defense.
 Further on, after institutionalizing Sharia law in the northern part of the country along with Hassan al-Turabi, al-Bashir issued purges and executions in the upper ranks of the army, the banning of associations, political parties, and independent newspapers and the imprisonment of leading political figures and journalists.
 In 1993, Sudan transformed into an Islamic totalitarian one-party state as al-Bashir abolished the Revolutionary Command Council and created the National Islamic Front (NIF) with a new parliament and government obtained solely by members of the NIF, and proclaimed himself President of Sudan.
 As a result, the Second Sudanese Civil War with the Sudan People's Liberation Army (SPLA) would only escalate in the following years.

 From 1983 to 1997, the country was divided into five regions in the north and three in the south, each headed by a military governor.
 After the military coup in 1989, regional assemblies were suspended.
 With the Revolutionary Command Council for National Salvation abolished in 1993 and the ruling National Islamic Front (NIF) forming the National Congress Party (NCP), the new party included some non-Muslim members, mainly Southern Sudanese politicians, some of whom were appointed as ministers or state governors.

 In 1997, the structure of regional administration was replaced by the creation of twenty-six states.
 The executives, cabinets, and senior-level state officials are appointed by the president, and their limited budgets are determined by and dispensed from Khartoum.
 The states, as a result, remain economically dependent upon the central government.
 Khartoum state, comprising the capital and outlying districts, is administered by a governor.